-Green: TI defines "Green" to mean the content of Chlorine (CI) and Bromine (Br) based flame retardants meet JS709B low halogen requirements of <=1000ppm threshold.
+Green: TI defines "Green" to mean the content of Chlorine (Cl) and Bromine (Br) based flame retardants meet JS709B low halogen requirements of <=1000ppm threshold.
 Antimony trioxide based flame retardants must also meet the <=1000ppm threshold requirement.

 - (3) MSL, Peak Temp.
 The Moisture Sensitivity Level rating according to the JEDEC industry standard classifications, and peak solder temperature. - (4) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device. - (5) Multiple Device Markings will be inside parentheses.
 Only one Device Marking contained in parentheses and separated by a "~" will appear on a device.
-If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device. - (6) Lead/Ball Finish Orderable Devices may have multiple material finish options.
-Finish options are separated by a vertical ruled line.
-Lead/Ball Finish values may wrap to two lines if the finish value exceeds the maximum column width.
+If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device.